pmacn/Krav/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted.

-* Follow existing code conventions.
-Most of what we do follows standard .NET conventions except in a few places.
 * Include unit tests that would otherwise fail without your code, but pass with it.
 * Update the documentation, the surrounding one, examples elsewhere, guides,